 Does every patient need it?

-No!
-I recommend stablisers only for breast augmentation patients who need a little extra pressure to help the implant expand the lower part of the breast.
-This is generally women with laxity caused by pregnancy or weight loss and we are relying on the shape and texture of an anatomical implant to expand out the excess skin in the middle to base of the breast.
+I recommend stablisers to most of my breast augmentation patients as it helps the 'Drop and Fluff' effect (more about this below) so the results look better sooner and it reduces the risk of a strong scar forming under the breast before the implant fully dropping into the pocket.
+Stablisers are especially important for women who need a little extra pressure to help the implant expand the lower part of the breast such as women with laxity caused by pregnancy or weight loss and we are relying on the shape and texture of an anatomical implant to expand out the excess skin in the middle to base of the breast.

 How do I wear it?

-It should be worn on the skin under the post op surgical bra garment high on the chest wall on the upper slope of the breast so that it sits under the armpits.
+It should be worn on the skin over top of the post op surgical bra garment, high on the chest wall on the upper slope of the breast so that it sits under the armpits.
 You can readjust the stabiliser throughout the day to avoid bunching of the band in the armpit region.
 Be sure to monitor the skin for any irritations if this occurs use a soft pad to protect any areas prone to breakdown or wear stabiliser band over the top of a firm fitting tee-shirt (with your post-op bra over the top of both).

 How long do I need to wear it?

 It is essential to wear the stabiliser at all times and it should only be removed for showering and then reapplied.
-You can expect to wear it for around the first 4 weeks post op however the progress and directions for wear will be assessed by the nurse at each of your post op appointments.
+You can expect to wear it for at least the first 6 weeks post op however the progress and directions for wear will be assessed by the nurse at each of your post op appointments.